 In the past twenty years, since completing these requirements, Jamie has written scores of Mezuzot, Tefillin, Megillot and Ketubot.
-He has completed six Torah scrolls.
+He has completed eight Torah scrolls.
 The scrolls were written for Chabad, Modern Orthodox, Conservative, Reform and Hillel organizations in Montreal, Jerusalem, Rhode Island and Hong Kong.

 Jamie also adds beauty to classic texts like the Ketubah and creates honorary gift items and life cycle commemorations, illuminating them using an array of mediums and artistic techniques; he also makes his own flower pressed paper.
 Jamie’s main focus in art is that of micrography, the art of creating elaborate designs in calligraphy using the quill to form letters.